gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 - **xsSystemAttributes** (*object*) *xs.system.attributes* from *ext_ctx* or direct claim
 - **zid** (*string*) zone id

+# Performance optimization by caching
+The library makes use of caching to improve performance and reduce latency for certain operations.
+This includes caching network requests, as well as caching results of computationally expensive operations.

+**The caching strategy ensures that the library is not any less secure when using caches.** The only exception to this is that a JWKS rotation reaches the application after a (configurable) delay.
+However, this is a well-established trade-off to make offline token validation feasible.

+## Caching network requests
+The library uses the following caches for responses from the authentication servers:

+- **OIDC Cache**: Caches the OIDC configuration fetched from the authentication server.
+- **[JWKS Cache](#jwks-cache)**: Caches results from the JWKS endpoint for different payloads that are required for signature validation.

+These caches are crucial to achieve acceptable latency in the application, so they are enabled by default.

+## Caching CPU intensive operations
+Optionally, caches for the results of the following CPU-intensive operations can be enabled:

+- **[Signature Cache](#signature-validation-cache)** Caches the result of the cryptographic signature validation of a *JWT* token.
+- **[Token Decode Cache](#token-decode-cache)**: Caches header/payload after base64-decoding of a *JWT* token.

+These caches can drastically improve latency on subsequent requests with the same token.
+This is especially useful in applications where the user client makes many requests in parallel or in quick succession with the same token.
+Experiments measured up to **500%** throughput (req/s) on a ping endpoint with both caches enabled compared to the default configuration with no caching.
+Of course, the effect on latency gets relatively smaller in endpoints with more complex processing logic, e.g. due to database access.

+For backward-compatibility, those caches are disabled by default until the next major version but we generally recommend their usage already today.

 ## Configuration
 ### Passport Strategy
 It is possible to configure the [XssecPassportStrategy](#passport-strategy) with *scope(s)* such that incoming requests must have at least one of them.
 Otherwise, a response with code 403 is returned: